coast-framework/coast/docs/Routing.md

 (ns your-app
   (:require [coast]))

+(def routes
+  (coast/routes
-; this route corresponds to the src/www/home.clj index function (coast/defroutes
+    ; this route corresponds to the src/site/home.clj index function (coast/site-routes
-  [:get "/" :home/index :www.home/index])
+      [:get "/" :home/index :site.home/index])

-; these route correspond to the src/api/home.clj index and status functions (coast/defroutes api
+    ; these routes correspond to the src/api/home.clj index and status functions (coast/api-routes
       [:get "/api" :api.home/index]
-  [:get "/api/status" :api.home/status])
+      [:get "/api/status" :api.home/status])))

-(def app (coast/app {:routes/site site :routes/api api}))
+(def app (coast/app {:routes routes}))
 ```

 Coast uses a different set of middleware functions when responding to an api request vs a site request.

-The api requests do not check for layouts and a host of other things, making them lighter weight than their site counterparts.
+The `api-routes` do not check for layouts and a host of other things, making them lighter-weight than their site counterparts.

 ## Route Resources